Chillsoda/post-install-config/README.md

 1.)
 Configure Roles:

 Access the Admin Panel and navigate to Agents > Roles to configure roles.
-Create the role of Supreme Admin.
+Create the role of Supreme Admin that has permission to do everything within your help desk environment.

 2.)
 Configure Departments: